ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_base.md

 - Write the computed values

 You may be wondering why the read values aren't returned from the `diffbot.read()` method and nothing is passed to the `diffbot.write()`.
-This is because the `RobotHW::init()` method is used to reference the ac
+This is because the `RobotHW::init()` method, shown in the first code snippet, is used to register the actuated joint names (described in the `diffbot_description`) to the `joint_position`, `joint_velocity` and `joint_effort` member variables of the custom robot hardware interface.
+The class that registers the variables of the controller with the hardware interface member variables and thereby gives read access to all joint values without conflicting with other controllers, is the [`hardware_interface::JointStateInterface`](http://docs.ros.org/en/noetic/api/hardware_interface/html/c++/classhardware__interface_1_1JointStateInterface.html).
+ROS Control uses the `hardware_interface::VelocityJointInterface` (part of the [`joint_command_interface.h`](http://docs.ros.org/en/noetic/api/hardware_interface/html/c++/joint__command__interface_8h_source.html)) that registers the command member variable of the controller with the hardware interface to provide it the command that should be written to the actuators.

+When the controller manager runs, the controllers will read from the `joint_position`, `joint_velocity` and `joint_effort` variables of the custom robot hardware interface, and the controller will write the desired command into the `joint_velocity_command` variable.
+It's mandatory to make sure the position, velocity and effort (effort is not needed in the case of the `diff_drive_controller`) variables always have the latest joint state available, and to make sure that whatever is written into the `joint_velocity_command` variable gets executed by the robot.
+As mentioned this can be done by implementing `hardware_interface::RobotHW::read()` and a `hardware_interface::RobotHW::write()` methods.

-In the control loop the [overriden `RobotHW::read()` method of DiffBot](https://github.com/fjp/diffbot/blob/522cba34117ea4cf90e3e0b5b9b70f0824e226fc/diffbot_base/src/diffbot_hw_interface.cpp#L106) is used to read the joint states.
-The `diff_drive_controller` works with a VelocityInterface which is why the position, defined in rad, and velocity, defined in rad/s, are calculated from the encoder ticks.
+In the control loop the [overriden `hardware_interface::RobotHW::read()` method of DiffBot](https://github.com/fjp/diffbot/blob/522cba34117ea4cf90e3e0b5b9b70f0824e226fc/diffbot_base/src/diffbot_hw_interface.cpp#L106) is used to read the joint states.
+The `diff_drive_controller` works with a VelocityInterface which is why the `joint_position`, defined in rad, and `joint_velocity`, defined in rad/s, are calculated from the encoder ticks.

+## PID Controller

+Note the PID controller inside the hardware interface that is passed the error between velocity measured by the encoders and the target velocity computed by the `diff_drive_controller`.

+Note that the `diff_drive_controller` doesn't have a PID controller integrated, it doesn't take care if the wheels are actually turning.
+As mentioned above, ROS Control expects that the commands sent by the controller are actually implemented on the real robot hardware and that the joint states are always up to date.
+This means that the `diff_drive_controller` just uses the `twist_msg` on the `cmd_vel` topic for example from the `rqt_robot_steering` and converts it to a velocity command for the motors.
+It doesn't take the actual velocity of the motors into account.
+See [the code of `diff_drive_controller`](https://github.com/ros-controls/ros_controllers/blob/698f85b2c3467dfcc3ca5743d68deba03f3fcff2/diff_drive_controller/src/diff_drive_controller.cpp#L460) where the `joint_command_velocity` is calculated.
+{: .notice :}

 ### Launch File